Last updated on April 1, 2026

 Tranquil Cove

 Abdel is the heart of this deck.
-Often, you’ll want to build out a bit of a board before casting it and exiling multiple permanents with its ability.
-This nets you several Soldier tokens.
+Often, you want to build out a bit of a board then cast it and exile multiple permanents with its ability.
+This nets you several soldier tokens.
 You can then use one of your flicker effects to blink Abdel.
-This’ll draw two cards if Candlekeep is in play, but also gives you two triggers from Abdel; its ETB and LTB.
-Stack them so it puts all the permanents into play first to get their ETB triggers, and then exiles them again, producing more tokens and setting you up to do it again the next turn.
+This draws two cards if Candlekeep is in play, but also gives you two triggers from Abdel; its ETB and LTB.
+Stack them so it puts all the permanents into play first to get their ETB triggers, and then exiles them again, to produce more tokens and set you up to do it again the next turn.

 This is an insanely grindy deck with tons of lifegain and card draw.
+Few cards grind opponents down like Marang River Regent.
 The longer the game goes, the more likely you are to squeeze enough value from your cards to win the game.
-You’ve even got a sneaky infinite combo with Peregrine Drake, Archaeomancer, and Ghostly Flicker.
+You even get a sneaky infinite combo with Peregrine Drake, Archaeomancer, and Ghostly Flicker.

 #1.
 Adrix and Nev Token Doublers